Cortland1234/AssistAI_Public/README.md

 This is a side project I've been working on.
 It's a voice activated virtual assistant AI, with a notable real-time translation feature.

 List of features:
+-Capable of answering any query with a dynamic chat mode
 -Opens various apps like command prompt, notepad, and steam
 -Tells you your IP address when prompted
 -Capable of using google and wikipedia to get information